| XBOX

 aligned.
 Once you flip modes though you can effectively ignore

+the LED because it becomes pretty much useless.
 3. The best way I have found to check whether a Matrix is

 booting properly is to use the latest xecutor 2 bios (x2_4974_MultiVer_256k).